cdp-docs/presentation/docs/tutorials/smart-contracts-101.md

 All other required ECR20 functions are provided for you out of the box, as described in `"What Smart Contract formats are available?"` above.

-## Step 2 -- Verify deployment in the CDP Portal
+## Step 2 -- Verify deployment in CDP Portal

 Coinbase provides [a nice dashboard](https://portal.cdp.coinbase.com/products/onchain-data/smart-contracts) of all your deployed contracts.
 Here, you can access your deployed contract addresses, or modify basic configuration such as the Contract name.